DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 The function of rRNA: Four different types of rRNA and about 70 kinds of polypeptides contribute to the synthesis of the ribosomes (organelles of proteins synthesis in the cell).

-Production of ribosomes in eukaryotes: The production of ribosomes takes place in an area inside the nucleus called “the nucleolus”, Several hundred thousands of ribosomes are produced per hour in eukaryotic cells, such rapid production is possible only.
+Production of ribosomes in eukaryotes: The production of ribosomes takes place in an area inside the nucleus called “the nucleolus”, Several hundred thousand of ribosomes are produced per hour in eukaryotic cells, such rapid production is possible only.

-Because an eukaryotic cell’s DNA contains up to 600 copies of the ribosomal RNA genes from which rRNA is transcribed, where they contribute to the production of ribosomes that needed by cells.
+Because an eukaryotic cell’s DNA contains up to 600 copies of the ribosomal RNA genes from which rRNA is transcribed, where they contribute to the production of ribosomes that are needed by cells.

 A functional ribosome consists of two subunits: